 The Boston Cooking School

-The Boston Cooking School was founded in 1879 by the Woman’s Educational Association of Boston, and it was part of a growing movement of the 1870s.
-As more of the country’s population moved to cities for jobs, there was an increasing awareness of the number of people with health problems.
-In addition, educators were beginning to learn about the importance of good nutrition in achieving better health.
+The Boston Cooking School was founded in 1879 by the Woman’s Educational Association of Boston.
+The school was part of a growing movement of the 1870s.
+Scientists were beginning to learn about the importance of good nutrition in keeping people healthy.
+A school that could teach some of the basics of cooking and healthy eating was a forward-looking idea.

-The Boston Cooking School had two educational tracks: classes for domestic workers who were working as family cooks, and classes for wives who wanted to learn to supervise workers in the kitchen and perhaps do a little cooking themselves.
-Added to the practical classes were visits from guest lecturers from area hospitals and schools like Harvard Medical School; the lecturers came in to talk about subjects like anatomy, digestion, and food chemistry.
+The Boston Cooking School had two educational tracks.
+Many of the classes were for domestic workers who were family cooks or who cooked in institutions.
+There were also classes for wives who wanted to learn to supervise workers in the kitchen and perhaps do a little cooking themselves.
+Added to the practical classes were visits from guest lecturers from area hospitals and schools like Harvard Medical School.
+The lecturers came in to talk about subjects like anatomy, digestion, and food chemistry.

 Success at the School

-In updating and amending The Boston Cooking School Cookbook in 1896, Farmer broke new territory with the specificity of her recipes.
-Up until that time, most recipes called for a “dash of salt” or “teacup full of flour,” and of course those measurements left room for interpretation.
+In updating and amending The Boston Cooking School Cookbook, Farmer broke new territory with the specificity of her recipes.
+Up until that time, most recipes called for a “dash of salt” or “tea cup full of flour.”
+Of course, those measurements left room for interpretation.
 Farmer took pains to write clean, simple directions with exact measurements for the ingredients.
-She specified “a level measured cupful” or “1/4 teaspoon of salt,” so that recipes would be more consistent.
+For each recipe, she specified exactly what was needed: For example, by providing information like “a level measured cupful” or “1/4 teaspoon of salt,” the recipes were more consistent.
 (This must have led to an increase in sales of exact measuring implements.)

 The cookbook contained almost two thousand fully tested recipes as well as information on good nutrition.
-In the first two chapters of the book, Farmer wrote about the science behind various methods of cooking and explained the nutritional value of various foods and ingredients.
+In the first two chapters of the book, Farmer wrote about the science behind various methods of cooking.
+She also explained the nutritional value of various foods and ingredients.
 These were the topics that were commonly covered at the school, but it was not yet the kind of information easily available to the public.

 “It is my wish that [the book] may not only be looked upon a as a compilation of tried and tested recipes, but that it may awaken an interest through its condensed scientific knowledge which will lead to deeper thought and broader study of what to eat,” wrote Farmer.
 Farmer’s other secret ingredient in her books was her love of both food and cooking.
 Her recipes were fun to make, and Farmer used more interesting seasonings than the recipes in Mrs. Lincoln’s book.